 Read more about the Advocate personality type here, and take the test to find out what personality type you are!

 Many people have allergies but not all of them stand up, raise awareness, fight for change and go out of their way to help others.
 For me it’s just normal.
 I have to.
 I have a lot of empathy and I can’t just sit back and let life pass me by.

 So the blog was born some 12 years ago and then my book came nearly a year ago.
-If you’ve not read it yet, check out The Reluctant Allergy Expert – How to kill the fear that anaphylaxis could kill you which is available on Amazon.
+If you’ve not read it yet, check out Anaphylaxis: The Essential Guide, which is available on Amazon.

 I have so many heroes of my own, including the other finalists for this award.

 - Emma Amoscato – Author of two books, ‘Living with Allergies’ and ‘You, me and Food Allergies’, a book especially for children, Emma is breaking boundaries in the allergy world.
 Emma is also Mum to two kids with multiple food allergies and is now studying so that she can further people struggling with the stress, anxiety and fear of allergies.
 I’m also proud to call Emma a friend.
 She is a clever, kind, funny, wonderful person and a very worthy contender for this award.
 We have enjoyed coffee, wine, many chats and hope we can catch up IRL soon!

 - Daniel Kelly from May Contain – a blogger, podcaster of the brilliant May Contain podcast and sharing great content on Instagram.
 Dan appeals to young adults, the age group most at risk of anaphylactic reactions.
 He’s also one of the few men who are raising awareness for allergies.
 He’s a great guy, talented, creative and really creates interest in his social media.
 Having met Dan many times and joined him on his podcast, I wish him well, he will go far and he is doing amazing things to raise awareness.